First application

 Intrinsic value

-call >= max(spot - strike, 0) and put >= max(strike - spot, 0)
+max(spot - strike, 0) >= 0 and max(strike - spot, 0) >= 0

+The intrinsic-value kernels are non-negative.
 SMT-proved under declared domain assumptions.

 Put-call parity